Bibithom/odin-recipes/README.md

 # odin-recipes
-Repo for the odin project courses
+Repo for the odin project's lesson : Project: Recipe